 Companies opting to screen employee body temperature when they report to and leave work may do so, particularly if community spread has been documented.
 You should notify your employees of this action in advance and inform them that the purpose of temperature screening is solely to protect them from any employee that may have a symptom of COVID-19 and not to determine if an employee has other illness, impairment or disability.
+In addition to taking temperatures, employers should consider posing questions of employees to help evaluate employees' exposure risk.
+Two practical decision tree examples related to temperature taking and exposure assessment are appended to the end of this document for reference.
 NOTE: Recent comments from FDA indicate potential shortages in the supplies of infrared thermometers due to greatly increased demand.
 Companies should consult with their local health departments for advice on taking employee temperatures.